michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \lim_{\sigma^2_\mathrm{accel} \rightarrow \infty} a^e_\mathrm{lat} = \alpha v_\mathrm{GPS} + \beta\frac{\sigma^2_\omega\omega_\mathrm{gyro} + \sigma^2_\mathrm{gyro}\omega'}{\sigma^2_\omega + \sigma^2_\mathrm{gyro}}
 ```

-So even if we can’t rely at all upon accelerometer data, at least we can fuse previous angular velocity estimates, current angular velocity measurements, and current speed measurements.
+So even if we can't rely at all upon accelerometer data, at least we can fuse previous angular velocity estimates, current angular velocity measurements, and current speed measurements.
 Similarly, if we send the uncertainty of the GPS speed measurements out to infinity, we get:

 ```math
 \begin{aligned}